phptuts/starterkitforsymfony/docs/_posts/2017-07-22-website-1-email-password.md

 ---

-Username and password login is done through the form_login in symfony security.yml file.
+Email and password login is done through the form_login in symfony security.yml file.
 Notice that we use the user_provider located under the provider section.
 Also note that it looks for email as the property and not username.

 #### Form Login With Provider